A delicious treat that is a cross between a cookie and a brownie. Perfect for July 4th, Christmas, and Valentine's Day!

 I won’t lie, at the time I hated living here because in addition to experiencing a huge culture shock, I had no friends and the kids in school were mean.
 I missed my life in Nigeria, in addition to my friends, school, and home.

 As a woman, I realize how blessed I am to be living in a country where we each have a voice.
-I wouldn’t have this life anywhere else in the world.
-I am so eternally grateful my parents made the move because I know their struggle wasn’t easy.
+I wouldn’t have this life anywhere else in the world and I am so eternally grateful my parents made the move because I know their struggle wasn’t easy.

 Red Velvet White Chocolate Chip Cookies